 Metal alloys consisting of nickel, iron-nickel, and cobalt base alloys containing a total of other alloying metals (except iron) in excess of 10 percent;

 Titanium and titanium alloys; or Zirconium and zirconium base alloys.

-Rembar stocks & precision-machines DFARS compliant tungsten, molybdenum & TZM (as well as tantalum & niobium which are exempt from DFARS regulations).
-Contact our knowledgeable & experienced sales engineers today for a quote by filling out the form below or calling us at (914)693-2620
+Rembar stocks and precision-machines DFARS compliant tungsten, molybdenum, and TZM (as well as tantalum and niobium which are exempt from DFARS regulations).
+Contact our knowledgeable and experienced sales engineers today for a quote by filling out the form below or call us at (914)693-2620.